 I actually think that this salad tastes better after it has been sitting for a day or 2 in the fridge.
 The cucumber turns to a pickle flavor after it marinates in the garlic vinaigrette for a while, so if you like the taste of fresh refrigerator pickles, you will love this salad.

 This vegan chickpea salad is also a great quick and easy pot luck dish.
 I can be whipped up in less than 10 minutes for a last-minute side dish or made a day or two ahead of time.
 You could add or subtract any veggies that you like, however, cucumber has a nice flavor in this salad, and it just doesn’t taste right to me without it.

-An easy chickpea salad made with tomatoes, cucumbers and garlic vinaigrette dressing.
+An easy chickpea salad made with tomatoes, cucumbers, and garlic vinaigrette dressing.
 Make ahead and keep ready to eat in the fridge!

-- 1 cup of cherry tomatoes cut in half
+- 1 cup cherry tomatoes cut in half

 - ½ cup garlic vinaigrette dressing